bbugyi200/Budget/README.md

 Now this I liked a lot at first.
 But it was all to difficult to change the way the spreadsheet operated.
 And when I decided to switch operating systems, I found that those spreadsheets, the ones I had spent hours customizing to my liking, no longer worked the way they should.
 Now I'll admit, spreadsheets are an OK option for your personal finances; however, they can become way too much work and, as you make them more complicated, are prone to serious reliability issues.

 ----------------------------------------

+These grievances, however, do not expose the worst of the problems.
+Most personal finance programs force you to set monthly budgets.
+What about those of us that live paycheck to paycheck?
+We don't have much in savings.
+We don't necessarily know how much we'll make in income this month.
+And, most importantly, we can't afford to go over our budget before the next payday!

+This is where Paycheck2Paycheck steps in.
+We are not so much concerned with getting you through the month; we will settle on getting you to your next paycheck.

 # How can I contribute?